- Language Justice

 have been addressing

-What we have learned confirms that FRIDA’s grantmaking model align our decision-making with feminist values and principles and fulfils its main purpose: building movement connection, power and mutual accountability:
+What we have learned confirms that FRIDA’s grantmaking model aligns our decision-making with feminist values and principles and fulfills its main purpose: building movement connection, power and mutual accountability:

-- Feminist participatory decision-making models are already a feminist movement practice how they envision a feminist funder.
+- Feminist participatory decision-making models are already a feminist movement practice and how they envision a feminist funder

 - Participatory grantmaking deepens our understanding about the diversity of perspectives and realities and how to most effectively support young feminist organizers across political, social and economic contexts.

-- Movement building in an online space is possible, facilitating right connections and aligned vision allow us to uplift and be present for each other across geographies.
+- Movement building in an online space is possible.
+Facilitating meaningful connections and aligned visions allow us to uplift and be present for each other across geographies.

-- After connecting with the impact of their participation, the groups are more willing to participate in another FRIDA's internal participatory process and apply in their process.
+- After connecting with the impact of their participation, the groups are more willing to participate in other FRIDA's internal participatory process and to apply participatory approaches in their own work.

-- The common vision that we are interconnected, that sharing community and being in right relationships matter and challenges the competitive mindset.
+- Recognizing a common vision that movements are interconnected, and that sharing community spaces and being in right relationships matters, challenges the competitive mindset.

-- Meaningful and accessible participation allows for young feminist groups to get to learn and connect with each other the awareness of belonging to a larger movement has a potential to expand our empathy, compassion, and solidarity towards peer feminist organizers.
+- Meaningful and accessible participation allows for young feminist groups to get to learn and connect with each other and to develop awareness of belonging to a larger movement.
+This experience has a potential to expand our empathy, compassion, and solidarity towards peer feminist organizers.

-- Connection and misalignment can happen simultaneously in the movement led participatory process and require flexible, caring structure as compass that point out to the values of this process that should be practiced at each stage of the process.
+- Connection and misalignment can happen simultaneously in a movement led participatory process.
+This requires a flexible, caring structure to act as a compass that points to the values we seek to practice throughout this process.

-- Transparency and clarity are key to building meaning into participatory process facilitate by funded and clear intentions and principles that that shape feminist participatory practice.
+- Transparency and clarity are key to building meaning into participatory process facilitated by funded and are key principles that shape a feminist participatory practice.

-- Movements do want to be part of funders processes but there need to be conditions in place for their participation and they need to be connected with the process as much as with the outcomes
+Young feminist organizers want to be part of decisions about funding priorities and strategies, but there need to be conditions in place so that their participation is connected with the process as much as with the outcomes.

 What you will find in this report

-The key findings have directed us to articulate the grounding principles of our participatory practice as a feminist fund.
+The key findings have helped us articulate the grounding principles of our participatory practice as a feminist fund.
 These values have always existed, but they are now solidified as part of the structure and principles under which this model operates.
-In this section, we reflect on the structure that holds those values and allow them to express themselves and shape this process.
-We share here FRIDA's principles of participation such as transparency, accountability, intersectionality, shared accountability and how it manifest in our gratnmaking process.
+In this section, we reflect on the structure that holds those values and allows them to express themselves and shape this process.

 FRIDA's participatory grantmaking is quite complex, and we wanted to ensure that each stage of the process is explained in detail.
-This is an important section to read and get familiar with the model to get a comprehensive understanding of young feminist community feedback and FRIDA's reflections, learnings, and ways forward.
+This is an important section for getting a comprehensive understanding of the model in order to connect with young feminist community feedback, as well as FRIDA's reflections, learnings and paths forward.

-In this section, FRIDA is sharing internal reflections in conversation with findings, questions, and concerns that have emerged from the research.
-FRIDA will also clarify the rationale behind some decisions in the design of this model that are informed by the data received related to the impact of this process that is not always visible as well as the challenges that guide how we dream and envision this model in the future.
+In this section, FRIDA is sharing internal reflections in conversation with findings, questions and concerns that have emerged from the research.
+FRIDA will also clarify the rationale behind some decisions in the design of this model.
+These decisions are informed by the data we have received about the impacts of this process that are not always visible, as well as the challenges that guide our future dreams and visions for this model.